api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 9. <b> Fetch the encoded transaction from the airnodes</b>

-The auctioneer fetches the encoded transaction and signatures from the airnodes
+The auctioneer fetches the encoded transaction and signatures from the airnodes.

 10. <b> Award the winning bid</b>